 Before I begin, I want to point out the obvious.
 A stay-at-home holiday doesn’t mean Mum or Dad continue to work from home; big brother sits upstairs on his Xbox, and technology is life!
 I know!
 It’s hard for me to shut my laptop sometimes when I want five minutes, but this is a time to be spent as a family, enjoying each other, during a time that we may never get back.

 So my first suggestion is to make a plan!
 But be flexible.
 If the weather is awful and that trip to the zoo is cancelled (British weather sucks), don’t stress, have a few rainy-day activities on standby.
-We like to use the cinema as our rainy day activity or, with toddlers in tow, a play zone (hoping the restrictions will be eased soon), but it could easily be a virtual trip to a museum (yes, that is a thing now).
+We used to visit the cinema as our rainy day activity or, with toddlers in tow, a play zone or a play cafe, which is always good for an hour or two.
 Only you know your family, but here are a few cost-effective ideas.

-For a perfect staycation, consider renting a car from Discover Cars – the leading provider of online car hire reservations.
-Exploring nearby locations, delighting in the extra room to move around and plan activities, or simply taking a day trip is all easily achievable with the help of a hire car.
+For a perfect staycation, consider renting a car from Discover Cars, the leading provider of online car hire reservations.
+A hire car makes it easy to explore nearby locations, delight in the extra room to move around and plan activities, or take a day trip.
 Don’t let being at home stop you from having an unforgettable holiday this year!

 10 Stay-at-Home Holiday Activities